Aid for soundproofing work on a dwelling near an airport

 Consult the noise disturbance plan (PGS) of airports

-The aid is used to finance the acoustic study of your home and the construction of insulation work.
+The aid is used to finance the acoustic study of your home and the carrying out of the acoustic insulation and ventilation work.

 This aid shall be granted in the limit of certain ceilings depending on whether you live in an apartment or a house.

-You can receive this support if you live near the following airports:
+You can benefit from the soundproofing assistance if you live near the following airports:

 • Basel-Mulhouse